-8.2.1.1 Primary Efficacy Analysis
+8.2.1.2 Primary Efficacy Analysis

-The primary efficacy analysis will compare the success rate of anesthesia induction (defined as the proportion of subjects with $MOAA/S \leq 1$ after the dosing of the study drug, with one or less top-up dose required, and without using any rescue drugs) between the HSK3486 group and the propofol group using a difference of proportions (HSK3486 minus propofol) among all subjects in the FAS (all randomized subjects who receive any dose of the study drug), analyzed as randomized.
+The primary efficacy analysis will compare the success rate of anesthesia induction (defined as the proportion of subjects with MOAA/S ≤ 1 after the dosing of the study drug, with one or less top-up dose required, and without using any rescue drugs) between the HSK3486 group and the propofol group using a difference of proportions (HSK3486 minus propofol) among all subjects in the FAS (all randomized subjects who receive any dose of the study drug), analyzed as randomized.
 The FAS subjects who are non-evaluable for anesthesia success will be counted as treatment failures in the primary analysis.
-No additional sensitivity analysis is planned, as minimal missing data is expected for this study design.